aviatesk/EscapeAnalysis.jl/README.md

 ## Analysis Usage

-When using `EscapeAnalysis` in Julia's high-level optimization pipeline, we can run `analyze_escapes(ir::IRCode) -> estate::EscapeState`  to analyze escape information of each SSA-IR elements in `ir`.
+When using `EscapeAnalysis` in Julia's high-level compilation pipeline, we can run `analyze_escapes(ir::IRCode) -> estate::EscapeState` to analyze escape information of each SSA-IR elements in `ir`.

 Note that it should be most effective if `analyze_escapes` runs after inlining, as `EscapeAnalysis`'s interprocedural escape information handling is limited at this moment.

-Since the computational cost of `analyze_escapes` is not that cheap, it is more ideal to run it once and succeeding optimizations incrementally update the escape information upon IR transformation.
+Since the computational cost of `analyze_escapes` is not that cheap, it is more ideal if it runs once and succeeding optimization passes incrementally update
+    the escape information upon IR transformation.

 ```@docs
 Core.Compiler.EscapeAnalysis.analyze_escapes